Learn more about our mission...

-Through all of God's gifting, guidance, biblical counsel, Project China's mentorship, and local church pastoral care, the Lord has solidified the future course of our lives into missions.
+Through all of God's gifting, guidance, biblical counsel, missionary internship, and pastoral care, the Lord has solidified the future course of our lives into missions.
 One of our prayers for our future ministry in Taiwan is longevity.
 By God's enabling grace, we are committed to serve the Lord with hearts of overwhelming gratitude as church planting missionaries in Taiwan.

-My wife and I met at college.
-We both graduated with bachelor's degrees in biblical studies.
-While her degree concentrated on Christian elementary education, I concentrated on theological studies and missions.
+I graduated with bachelor's degrees in biblical studies while Natasha's degree was in Christian elementary education.
 We both desire to grow in our understanding of the Bible.
 We both share an avid eagerness to study and go deeper in the Word of God for personal growth and for practical ministry needs.
-Through online modular-style, seminary-level courses in biblical studies and biblical counseling we are equipping ourselves more so that we may interpret the Word of God rightly and apply the marvelous truths of the gospel to the nations more effectively!
-It is also through diligent personal study of the authoritative Scriptures with the supplement of robust theological books and commentaries that we continue to learn of our praise-worthy triune God.
+Through online modular-style, seminary-level courses we are equipping ourselves more so that we may interpret the Word of God rightly and apply the marvelous truths of the gospel to the nations more effectively!

 I am writing to ask you to consider listening to the Murrays share their burden for the mission field with you either over the phone, email, over lunch, or by having them present the ministry in your church.

 The Murrays have been a part of our ministry for several years and have served well over the years leading our community outreach programs, children’s ministries, and assisting our music and worship ministry.
 Ben has also distinctly served the congregation in many pastoral ways through preaching and pastoral care.
 The Murrays have been a blessing to many of our members.